Anurag11699/DSTN-Assignment-1/Group_7/README.txt

 IF both cache miss then getting data from MM and putting into L1 cache L1 cache hit after searching in L1 cache

+At the end of the file (and also the console output) the following memory statistics are displayed:
+Total Time Taken
+Number of Requests Processed
+Effective Memory Access Time
+TLB Hit Rate
+L1 Cache Hit Rate
+L2 Cache Hit Rate
+Overall Cache Hit Rate
+Page Fault Rate

 Completion of Assignment: Have completed all aspects of the question.